SimonSubokLee/ston-docs-son/admin/origin.rst

    <BusySessionCount>100</BusySessionCount>

 -  ``<BusySessionCount> (default: 100)``
-   If the number of HTTP transactions in progress with the origin server exceeds a certain number, it will be judged as a overload.
+   If the number of HTTP transactions with the origin server is excessive, it will be considered as a overload.
    In order to block any contents renewal requests to the origin server during the overload status, extend the TTL for ``<OriginBusy>`` from :ref:`caching-policy-ttl`.
    You can set a very large value for this option to forward all requests unconditionally to the origin server.